jatanolu/Review-Finder/README.md

 # List creation
 Tied to a user account.
 Possibly with the idea of having the lists be viewable by other users.

+# Create a review --stretch
+Have the user be able to write a review and post to Yelp and Google.